kubernetes/contributor-site/content/en/blog/2026/wg-device-management-spotlight.md

 **NF: How should platform engineers think about device management when designing their Kubernetes platforms?**

-**JB:** We’re still learning here, but one idea of DRA is to enable a shift to more “requirements driven” specifications.
+**JB:** We’re still learning here, but one idea of DRA is to enable a shift to more "requirements driven" specifications.
 This can allow less coupling between end users that write the workload specification and the cluster administrators that set up the clusters.
 Instead of agreeing on labeling conventions and requiring users to understand the cluster topology, the users can specify what their workload needs, and the scheduler can figure out how to satisfy it.
 If we can make this work, it can make even complex workloads more portable across clusters.

 # Challenges and Trade-offs